ichakra2/pca-hybrid/README.md

 Example Model Code
 ---------------

-As the codes themselves are reasonably big, I will provide snippets to help understand the flow:
+As the codes themselves are reasonably big, I will provide snippets to help understand the flow.
+This is a snippet to define both binary and k-bit layers in main.py.

 ```
 # Making the activations k-bit.